A Horsefly Bite is Very Painful | How Can I Get Rid of Horseflies?

 To protect horses and cows from horseflies, PEST UK will spray the inside walls of stables and milking sheds with a specialist insecticide designed to kill them.

 PEST UK are a full member of the BPCA (British Pest Control Association), the governing body for pest control in the UK.
-Using a BPCA member company ensures you have a qualified, fully insured company treating your pest problem.
-Therefore, with PEST UK you have peace of mind knowing you are dealing with a professional pest control service.
+Using a BPCA member company ensures you have a qualified, professional and fully insured company treating your pest problem.